Athletic Trainer: Summary of How to Become an Athletic Trainer

 |Degree Field||Athletic training|

-Sources: *U.S. Bureau of Labor Statistics, **Job postings by employers (August 2012).
+Sources: U.S. Bureau of Labor Statistics, Board of Certification ForTthe Athletic Trainer

 Step 1: Earn a Bachelor's Degree in Athletic Training